Matchless Raijin-Oh: Characters

 Yoshiaki Ogawa, known as "Yoppa" is Ken-oh's circuit-based monitor, and Bakuryu-oh's transformation manager.
 'Yoppa' is an own-pacer, lacking in cooperation, fat boy with spiky hair, who's somehow lovable.
+He lives with his parents and his grandfather operates a one man plane.

 Tokie Sakai is Jyu-oh's sensor systems monitor, and Bakuryu-oh's damage counter manager.
 Tokie wears overalls, meddles, and likes super heroes.
 She became friends with Osekkaizar, the evil beast from episode 36.
+Her parents run an izakaya.

 Hidenori Kondo is Raijin-oh's radar operator.
 Hidenori is a super-rich, small, kind-hearted, polite, shy boy.

 Daisuke Sato is Ken-oh's circuit system monitor, launcher of Bakuryu Cannon fire, and main mechanic of robots.
 Daisuke is the tallest and biggest student in the class, but a gentle, shy boy, and the eldest son of large family.
+He has learned to take care of his siblings whenever his parents are away anytime.

 Yu Izumi is a commander in Earth Defense Class, and main pilot of Bakuryu-oh.
 Yu is sickly, shy, timid, and has braided hair.
 She is the tallest girl in the class.
+Her sister, Ruriko Izumi is a first grader who hates vegetables, but after an incident with a Jaku Beast, she starts to accept vegetables at lunch.